 Burlington Junior School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges.

 Sexual violence and sexual harassment exist on a continuum and may overlap.
 They can occur online and offline (both physical and verbal) and are never acceptable.
-Burlington Junior School will ensure that all victims are taken seriously and offered appropriate support.
+Burlington Junior School will ensure that all those who are affected by harmful sexual behaviour are taken seriously and offered appropriate support.

 Sexual violence and sexual harassment is not acceptable at Burlington Junior School.
 Behaviours such as making sexual remarks (even if they are meant as compliments), grabbing bottoms, breasts and genitalia is not 'banter' or 'having a laugh' and will never be tolerated.